Romuald Szeremietiew

 Romuald Szeremietiew (/pl/; born 25 October 1945) is a Polish politician, columnist, habilitated doctor of military sciences and associated professor at the Academy of National Defense and the War Studies Academy.
 He was a founding member of the Confederation of Independent Poland, an anti-communist, Sanationist independence movement.
 He became a member of the Sejm in 1997 and served as the Minister of National Defense in 1992 and Vice-minister in 1997.

 Life

 Youth and family

 Romuald Szeremietiew is the son of Mikołaj and Anna Szeremietiew (born Lubowicka).
 His father was of aristocratic descent, member of the Sheremetev family and an officer of the 1st Polish Army during World War II.
 He was arrested by the NKVD and brought to Moscow from where he did not return.

 Romuald Szeremietiew graduated from Vocational School in Legnica and became a qualified worker.
-From 1965–1967 he served in the Polish Army and graduated non-commissioned officer school of army communication in Strzegom.
+From 1965 to 1967 he served in the Polish Army and graduated non-commissioned officer school of army communication in Strzegom.